davorradic/to_CODE_or_to_AI_CODE/docs/industry/collaboration.md

 **Location Options:**
 - 🏢 Online (Teams/Zoom)
 - 🏫 At ROC Nijmegen Technovium
-- 💼 At your office (students visit)
+- 💼 At your office

 **Next Steps After Demo:**
 - Integrate into our curriculum